 The UPnP function dynamically adds port mappings on behalf of some UPnP-aware applications.
 When the applications terminate abnormally, these mappings may not be removed.

-3.8.5 IGMP
+3.9.5 IGMP

 IGMP is the abbreviation of Internet Group Management Protocol.
 It is a communication protocol which is mainly used for managing the membership of Internet Protocol multicast groups.
-For invoking IGMP Snooping function, you have to check the Enable IGMP Proxy box first for activating the IGMP proxy function.